 Best Types of Wood for Making Tables

 Cherry wood occupies a prominent place in most homes in America.
-Being widely available and robust and durable wood, it finds use in a variety of different types of furniture.
+Being widely available and robust and durable wood, it finds use in various types of furniture.

 As formal dining room furniture, cherry wood leads the list of preferred woods.
-The fact that it darkens to a warm hue over time, further adds to its popularity.
+It darkens to a warm hue over time, further increasing its popularity.
 The grain of cherry wood comes out nicely with the right type of stain.
-Hence, you don’t have to bother with maintaining tablecloths.
-A tablecloth would only hide the natural beauty of the wood.
+Hence, you don’t have to bother with maintaining tablecloths, and a tablecloth would only hide the natural beauty of the wood.

 Salient Features Of Cherry Wood

 - Appearance: Reddish-Brown

 - Durability: Susceptible to dents and scratches with rough use

 - Workability: Easy to work with, glues well, and easily takes screws and nails.

 - Cost: Moderately expensive to quite expensive

 You get rich, creamy-white to dark chocolaty color from the grain of walnut wood.
 It makes an excellent choice for a contemporary-looking dining table, and a walnut dining table will take center stage in your dining space.

 Due to its variance in color, you can easily add matching furniture to complement such a table.
 Because of walnut’s inherent hardness, it is a very durable wood, and it can look good for years of heavy use.
 However, you need to be prepared to spend a tidy sum on any walnut furniture.